 Subject to the terms and conditions of the plan, each RSA entitles the holder to an award value to be typically paid as to one-third on each of the first, second and third anniversaries from the date of grant.
 Each PSA entitles the holder to an award value to be typically paid on the third anniversary of the date of grant.
 For the purpose of calculating share-based compensation, the fair value of each award is determined at the grant date using the closing price of the common shares.
-An estimated forfeiture rate of 15% (2014 - 15%) was used to value all awards granted for the year ended December 31, 2015.
-The weighted average fair value of awards granted for the period ended December 31, 2015 is \$2.54 (2014 - \$7.88) per PSA and \$2.54 (2014 - \$7.73) per RSA.
+An estimated forfeiture rate of 15% (2015 - 15%) was used to value all awards granted for the period ended December 31, 2016 is \$2.49 (2015 - \$2.54) per PSA granted and \$2.43 (2015 - \$2.54) per RSA.
 In the case of PSAs, the award value is adjusted for a payout multiplier which can range from 0.0 to 2.0 and is dependent on the performance of the Corporation relative to pre-defined corporate performance measures for a particular period.
 On the vesting dates, the Corporation has the option of settling the award value in cash or common shares of the Corporation.
 For purposes of stock-based compensation a payout multiple of 1.0 was assumed for the PSAs.